Skip to content

 Entities

-Metrics are presented as a drop-down list option allowing users to select from predefined key performance indicators (KPIs).
+Metrics: are presented as a drop-down list option, allowing users to select from predefined key performance indicators (KPIs).
 These Metrics provide quantifiable measures crucial for assessing the performance of specific data points within the Data Product.
 For example, selecting the metric aggregated_qtr_revenue_metric.sales_sales_aggregate_qtr_revenue_2024 would allow users to analyze quarterly revenue for different product brands.
-To know more about how to create the matrixs refer this link
+To know more about how to create the matrics, refer this link

 • Step 1: Click on the Metrics from the drop-down list in the left sidebar

 • Step 2: Select the relevant metric based on analytical needs.
-For example, to track sales, aggregated_qtr_revenue_metric.sales_sales_aggregate_qtr_revenue_2024 may be selected.
+For example, aggregated_qtr_revenue_metric.sales_sales_aggregate_qtr_revenue_2024 may be selected to track sales.

 DPH